razor08/amazon-ctr/README.md

 ![Image Creation](/images/image_creation.png)
 2. Next, we will create a Launch Template configuration using the above AMI Image.

     a.
 Click on Launch Templates in the left hand bar and click on Create Launch Template.
-Assign the AMI a name.
+Assign the Template a name.
         ![Create Launch Template](/images/launch-template-1.png)

     b.
 Scroll down and select the AMI you created in the above step.